 Unusual Options Activity Insight: BlackBerry

-Shares of BlackBerry (NYSE:BB) saw some unusual options activity on Wednesday.
-Following the unusual option alert, the stock price moved down to $13.29.
+Shares of BlackBerry (NYSE:BB) saw some unusual options activity on Monday.
+Following the unusual option alert, the stock price moved up to $12.35.

 - Trade Type: CALL